 Hong Kong is one of the healthiest places in the world in terms of life expectancy and infant mortality rates.
-Public and private hospitals enjoy low waiting times for emergencies, and patients can expect a level of care similar to that of Europe.
+Public and private hospitals enjoy low waiting times for emergencies, and patients can expect a level of healthcare similar to that of Europe.

 That said, air pollution, particularly that coming from mainland China, can affect visibility, mood and health.
 Skies can often be clouded for days or weeks at a time.
 Parents of children with asthma or other similar conditions will want to speak to their doctor about how to best manage their child’s illness while in Hong Kong.

 Family-friendly housing in Hong Kong

 Hong Kong is densely populated, and many families live in high-rise apartments that are significantly smaller than the houses they might have been used to back home.
 As a result, expats may find that cramped living quarters affect the quality of their daily lives; a rainy day and a small house is not the best combination.

-On the island, it is fairly uncommon for families to have a garden as most living is done vertically, and personal space is sold at a premium.
+On the island, it is fairly uncommon for families to have a garden as most living is done vertically, and personal space comes at a premium.

 In the New Territories and outlying islands, there is a bit more flexibility in terms of living space.
 Here there are options to buy or rent homes with large gardens and beautiful views of the sea.
 The New Territories is much more rural than Hong Kong Island, and some expats choose to settle in this area as an escape from the busy city life.